 - Windows Resume's main service is to load the Windows 10 OEs operating system kernel (ntoskrnl.exe) and other boot stage binary image files, including Code Integrity cryptographic module (ci.dll).
-After the kernel and boot stage binary image files, including Code Integrity, are loaded, Windows Resume passes the execution control to the kernel and it terminates its own execution.
 In addition to this service, Windows Resume also provides status and self-test services.
 The Crypto officer and User have access to all services WINRESUME supports. - The module provides a power-up self-tests service that is automatically executed when the module is loaded into memory.
-The module also provides a show status service that is automatically executed by the module to provide the status response of the module either via output to the GPC monitor or to log files. - Windows Resume is a multi-chip standalone module that operates in FIPS-approved mode during normal operation of the computer and Windows operating system boot sequence. - Windows Resume verifies the integrity of the non-critical Multilingual User Interface (MUI) resource file.
+The module also provides a show status service that is automatically executed by the module to provide the status response of the module either via output to the GPC monitor or to log files. - Windows Resume verifies the integrity of the non-critical Multilingual User Interface (MUI) resource file.